Liolaeus/ipc_monitoring/readme.md

 For the Yocto build flow, you also need a standard Yocto build host with common build tools such as:
 - Python 3
 - git
-- make, gcc, g++, tar, gzip, bzip2, wget
-- the usual host packages required by bitbake and Poky
+- the usual packages required by bitbake and Poky

 ## Repository layout